harshamalhotra/existingDS-gitlab/contents/accessibility/acr.md

           <li>Content that is visually presented as a list is not properly marked up as a list, so the structure of the list is not correctly conveyed to assistive technologies and people who are blind and/or use a screen reader.
 This occurs on the following page(s): Issue Boards; Labels - All tab; Merge requests details - Overview tab.</li>
           <li>Group of radio buttons not associated with group label.
 This occurs on the following page(s):  Preferences; Issue Boards; Issue details; Merger Request; Create or import your first project; Schedule new pipeline; Welcome page; Create a blank Project.</li>
           <li>Group of checkboxes not associated with group label.
 This occurs on the following page(s):  Add new Access token; Merger Request; Create a blank Project.</li>
+          <li>Known instances are tracked in the <a
+          href="https://gitlab.com/groups/gitlab-org/-/epics/567" rel="nofollow noopener noreferrer" target="_blank">&567</a> epic and will continue to be addressed.</li>
         </ul>
       </td>
     </tr>